stackrev/articles/k8s_firststeps/readme.md

 and stop it:
 `docker stop helloworld`

-To test k8s we can skip pushing to a registry.
-We do this by running the commond in minikube `minikube docker-env`, this prints out this:
+To test k8s *we can skip pushing to a public registry* (if you are pushing to a registry like DockerHub, you can skip this).
+We do this by running the command in minikube `minikube docker-env`, which prints out this info:
 ```bash
 export DOCKER_TLS_VERIFY="1"
 export DOCKER_HOST=”tcp://172.17.0.2:2376"